 Please note that we have no strict format requirements as long as the rules of instructions for authors are followed.
 Authors could choose to but not mandatory to use the Microsoft Word template or LaTeX template to prepare their manuscript.
 If any questions about preparing your manuscript, please contact the Editorial Office firstname.lastname@example.org.

 ● Microsoft Word: Manuscripts prepared in Microsoft Word must be converted into a single file before submission.
-When preparing manuscripts in Microsoft Word, the LAM Microsoft Word template file must be used.
 Please insert your graphics (schemes, figures, etc.) in the main text after the paragraph of its first citation.

 ● LaTeX: (1) For online users, we recommend Overleaf (formerly writeLaTeX ), which includes LAM LaTeX template files to easily prepare your paper in the format suitable for LAM.
 (2) For Windows users, we recommend the free LaTeX version MiKTeX.
 MiKTeX comes with a basic installer, which can be downloaded from the MikTeX project page.
 MikTeX can be used in combination with WinEdt, an easy-to-use LaTeX editor for Windows.

 Extensive reference linking to MEDLINE, ISI, Chemport and others via services such as Crossref and DOI numbers provide seamless online linking between articles and databases.